ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Conclusion

 \section{Conclusion}

-In this paper we have used the OuterRim $N$-body simulation, as described in Sect.~\ref{Datasec}, to obtain 27 realisations of the 6-year \sn\ sample of the ZTF survey that include PV sample variance.
-Most of previous analyses (e.g. \citealt{betouleImprovedCosmologicalConstraints2014} and \citealt{broutFirstCosmologyResults2019}) have used a diagonal error matrix to account for the host-galaxy PVs.
-Due to the low redshift of the ZTF DR2 sample, this approach is not valid to take into account the PV variance.
-The error bars on the $M_0$ parameter are not compatible with the standard deviation computed across the 27 realisations, either when we did not take into account the PV term or when we used a diagonal matrix to describe PVs, as shown in Sect.~\ref{simulationresults}.
+In this paper, we have used the OuterRim $N$-body simulation described in Sect.~\ref{Datasec} to obtain 27 realisations of the 6-year \sn\ sample of the ZTF survey including PV sample variance.
+Most of previous analyses (e.g., \citealt{betouleImprovedCosmologicalConstraints2014} and \citealt{broutFirstCosmologyResults2019}) have used a diagonal error matrix to account for the host-galaxy PVs.
+Due to the low redshift of the ZTF SN~Ia DR2 sample, this approach is not valid to take into account the PV variance.
+The error bars on the $M_0$ parameter are not compatible with the standard deviation computed across the 27 realisations, either when we did not take into account the PV term or when we used a diagonal matrix to describe PVs, as is shown in Sect.~\ref{simulationresults}.
 To account for the PV sample variance in the $M_0$ error budget, we need to use a full PV covariance matrix computed using the velocity power spectrum.
+This result, as in \cite{davisEffectPeculiarVelocities2011}, is an indication that even if in a previous SNe Ia low-z sample the PV correlation was negligible compared to the noise \citep{hutererNoEvidenceBulk2015}, it is no longer valid for a large and homogeneous sample as the ZTF SN~Ia DR2 sample.

-We showed that these PV correlations also have an impact on the measurement of $H_0$, since they increase the uncertainty on the intercept of the Hubble diagram $a_B$.
-We tested this using ZTF DR2 data, as described in Sect.~\ref{sec:IntercepthubbleDR2}.
-The value of $a_B$ is shifted by $\Delta a_B \simeq 0.006$, which corresponds to a shift in the $H_0$ value of about $\simeq 1.0$ \kms$.\mathrm{Mpc}^{-1}$.
-Moreover, the uncertainty on $a_B$ is doubled when using the full PV covariance matrix compared to the other methods.
+We show that these PV correlations also have an impact on the measurement of $H_0$, since they increase the uncertainty on the intercept of the Hubble diagram, $a_B$.
+We tested this using ZTF SN Ia DR2 data, as is described in Sect.~\ref{sec:IntercepthubbleDR2}.
+The value of $a_B$ shifts by $\Delta a_B \simeq 0.006$, which corresponds to a shift in the $H_0$ value of about $\simeq 1.0$ \kms$.\mathrm{Mpc}^{-1}$.
+Moreover, the uncertainty on $a_B$ doubles when using the full PV covariance matrix compared to the other methods.
 The final contribution of $a_B$ in the $H_0$ error budget is $\sigma_{5a_B} = 0.0175$.
-The PVs account for $\simeq 0.015$ mag in the value of $\sigma_{5a_B}$.
+The PVs account for $\simeq 0.015$ mag in the value of $\sigma_{5a_B}$ and $\sim 0.49$ km.s$^{-1}$.Mpc$^{-1}$ on the $H_0$ error.
+This is slightly higher than the result of $\sim 0.31$ km.s$^{-1}$ Mpc$^{-1}$ obtained in \cite{wuSampleVarianceLocal2017}.
 Therefore, we conclude that neglecting the non-diagonal terms in the PV covariance matrix brings an underestimation of the uncertainty on the intercept of the Hubble diagram.